-Establishing menstruation in adolescents.
-The first menstruation in girls (menarche): when they start, early signs of growing up, pathological symptoms
+Establishment of menstruation in adolescents.
+The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 Puberty is a special period in the life of every girl.
-When menstruation begins, the girl should be mentally prepared.
-Modern children have access to almost any information, so many of them know about their periods long before they occur.
-However, parents must find out whether the child correctly perceives this information and what thoughts, feelings it calls out to him.
+When her period begins, the girl must be mentally prepared.
+Modern children have access to almost any information, so many of them know about menstruation long before their onset.
+However, parents must find out whether the child perceives this information correctly and what thoughts and feelings it evokes in him.

-As a rule, at the onset of the first critical days, a girl may experience a feeling of fear or anxiety, because such a process is happening to her for the first time.
-With hormonal changes, the child needs the support and attention of loved ones more than ever.
+As a rule, when the first critical days begin, a girl may experience a feeling of fear or anxiety, because such a process is happening to her for the first time.
+During hormonal changes, a child needs the support and attention of loved ones more than ever.

-When is it normal for a girl to start menstruating for the first time?
+When does a girl normally start menstruating for the first time?

-In the last century, girls started their period for the first time closer to 18 years old.
-Now the situation has changed - menstruation can begin in a child at the age of 12-16.
-Although the most optimal age when a girl begins her period, it is considered 12-13 years old.
+In the last century, girls began menstruating for the first time around the age of 18.
+Now the situation has changed - menstruation can begin in a child at 12–16 years old.
+Although the most optimal age When a girl starts menstruating, she is considered to be 12–13 years old.

-According to doctors, early puberty is not a deviation - it is only an individual feature of development.
-It should be noted that sexual development is greatly influenced by hormonal background.
+According to doctors, early puberty is not a deviation - it is only an individual developmental feature.
+It is worth noting that sexual development is greatly influenced by hormonal background.

-• Past diseases: meningitis, chronic form tonsillitis, encephalitis, frequent viral diseases...
-It so happens that a girl who was often sick or suffered serious illnesses, may lag behind in puberty from their peers.
+• Past illnesses: meningitis, chronic form tonsillitis, encephalitis, frequent viral diseases.
+It happens that a girl who was often sick or suffered serious illnesses, may lag behind their peers in puberty.

-• Level physical development...
-Height, weight and physical form girls have a big impact on puberty - in stronger and taller girls critical days usually occur much earlier.
+• Level physical development.
+Height, weight and physical form girls have a big influence on puberty - stronger and taller girls critical days usually occur much earlier.

-• Lifestyle: sports activities, quality of food.
-For the full development of a growing body, useful and nutrients are needed - their lack can provoke a delay not only in physical and mental development but also sexual.
+• Lifestyle: sports activities, food quality.
+For full development, a growing body needs useful and nutritious substances - their lack can provoke a delay not only in physical and mental development, but also sexual.

-• State nervous system...
-Frequent stressful situations can both bring and delay menstruation.
+• State nervous system.
+Frequent stressful situations can either bring forward or delay menstruation.

-• Hereditary predisposition to early maturation...
-If someone from the female half of the genus had menstruation in early age most likely, a daughter's (granddaughter's) period begins at about the same age.
+• Hereditary predisposition to early maturation.
+If someone from the female half of the family began menstruation in early age Most likely, your daughter (granddaughter) starts having periods at about the same age.

 • Region of residence.
-According to statistics, natives of the south and east start menstruating earlier than women of the western and northern peoples.
+According to statistics, natives of the south and east begin menstruation earlier than representatives of western and northern peoples.

-V medical practice there are cases when girls' first menstruation occurs at the age of 9-10 years, and sometimes even earlier.
-This is possible with hormonal disruptions and increased physical and emotional stress.
+IN medical practice There are cases when girls get their first periods at the age of 9–10 years, and sometimes earlier.
+This is possible with hormonal imbalances and increased physical and emotional stress.

-A delay in sexual development can be suspected if a girl does not have a period by the age of 17.
-The cause may be malfunctioning of the ovaries, emotional stress, disruption of the thyroid gland, debilitating sports training, insufficient amount of food consumed (deliberate starvation, malnutrition).
+Delayed sexual development can be suspected if a girl does not have periods by the age of 17.
+The cause may be improper functioning of the ovaries, emotional stress, disruption of the thyroid gland, debilitating sports training, insufficient amount of food consumed (deliberate fasting, malnutrition).

 Dear reader!

-How do you know when your period starts for the first time?
-Usually, the signs of the very first menstruation are noticed by mothers, because they are the ones who constantly monitor the health of their beloved children.
-If the girl's period is already beginning, and the conversation has not yet been held, during this period the main thing is not to delay the moral preparation of the child for a new life stage...
-In about 1–2 years, a girl in armpits and hairs begin to appear on the pubis, the figure is rounded, the chest is drawn.
-During this period, some people develop acne on the skin of the face, neck and back.
+How do you know when your period will start for the first time?
+Usually, mothers notice the signs of the very first menstruation, because they are the ones who constantly monitor the health of their beloved children.
+If a girl’s period has already begun, but the conversation has not yet been held, during this period the main thing is not to delay the moral preparation of the child for the new life stage.
+In about 1–2 years, the girl armpits and hairs begin to appear on the pubic area, the figure becomes rounded, and the breasts become visible.
+During this period, some people experience acne on the face, neck and back.

-Some time before the first menstruation begins, the baby may be disturbed by atypical discharge.
-If they are not different pungent odor and do not cause discomfort, this is normal.
-Otherwise, you need to seek the advice of a doctor.
+Some time before the first menstruation begins, the child may be bothered by atypical discharge.
+If they are not different pungent odor and do not cause discomfort, then this is normal.
+Otherwise, you should consult a doctor.

-How do you determine that your period is about to go?
+How can you tell when your period is about to start?
 The most characteristic signs:

 • The mammary glands increase in size.
-Can be observed painful sensations and tingling sensations in the chest are possible transparent selection from the nipples.
+May be observed painful sensations and tingling in the chest are possible transparent discharge from the nipples.

-• Pain in the abdomen, radiating to the lower back.
-The intensity of the pain in the abdomen for each girl is individual, for some it causes slight discomfort, and there are cases when pain relief is needed.
+• Abdominal pain radiating to the lower back.
+The intensity of abdominal pain is individual for each girl; for some it causes slight discomfort, and there are cases when pain relief is necessary.

 • Acne on the face.
-The rash usually clears up as you get older, but it can also bother mature women.
+The rash usually goes away with age, but can also bother mature women.

-• Disruption of bowel function.
-The onset of menstruation is accompanied by the separation of the endometrium, as a result of which the uterus swells, therefore, begins to press on the intestinal walls, therefore, intestinal disruptions and more frequent urge to emptying are possible.
+• Intestinal dysfunction.
+The onset of menstruation is accompanied by the separation of the endometrium, as a result of which the uterus swells, therefore, it begins to put pressure on the intestinal walls, so disruptions in the functioning of the intestines and a more frequent urge to defecate are possible.

-The listed symptoms are most pronounced a week before the onset of critical days.
-There are also subjective signs that menstruation will soon begin: increased appetite, depression, noticeable swelling of the legs, face and chest.
-For several days before the onset of menstruation, you can observe the signs of premenstrual syndrome in the child, which are characteristic of adult girls and women:
+The listed symptoms are most pronounced a week before the onset of menstruation.
+There are also subjective signs that menstruation will begin soon: increased appetite, depression, noticeable swelling of the legs, face and chest.
+For several days before the onset of menstruation, you can observe signs of premenstrual syndrome in your child, which are typical for adult girls and women:

 • sudden mood swings;